ohioh/CleanCode/Chapter3/Functions.md

 FUNCTIONS SHOULD DO ONE THING.
 THEY SHOULD DO IT WELL.
 THEY SHOULD DO IT ONLY.

 Yes man thats right.
 Every single job should be different function.
 So devide the function into sections , make the sections into functions.
 Dont mixed up the abstraction of a function with other function.
-This will make sure that your function have one jobe to do.
+This will make sure that your function has ***one*** jobe to do.  doJobWell()

 ## Switch Statements
 Unfortunately